-This fund, recently established in order to support the efforts in fighting the COVID-19 pandemic, supports the continued advancement of ongoing research initiatives, including the following:
+This fund supports the continued advancement of ongoing research initiatives, including the following:

 Promoting Human Health.

 We are performing cutting-edge work at the forefront of critical fields, such as the use of controlled lighting environments for the therapeutic treatment of Alzheimer’s Disease, using machine learning to predict Autism, as well as advancing the broad field of neuroscience.
 They are also at the forefront of the burgeoning biomanufacturing field.

 Preserving Global Energy and the Environment.

 Balancing the provision and consumption of energy with its impact upon the global environment is perhaps the most urgent challenge facing humankind.
 We are providing key advances in the fields of energy generation, storage and transmission.
 We are also developing new solutions for mitigating greenhouse gas emissions, and protecting water and soil, the two most critical aspects of the natural environment.
 Finally, we continue to build bold new initiatives to integrate solutions to the energy, transportation, health, environmental, and policy challenges of future cities across the globe.

 We are designing the new materials, integrated systems, and computation and data architectures that will drive the technologies of tomorrow.
 Our researchers are creating materials that can transform the ability to provide cost-effective fuel cells for transportation, and developing new manufacturing methods that integrate robotics, high power computation, and adaptive processing for the foundations of new technologies.
 We are at the forefront of advancing the basic science engineering applications of artificial intelligence.